seatuna/boston-liquor-license-tracker/README.md

 - Frontend: React with Vite

 ### Project Progress
 Meetings every Tuesday at [Code for Boston](https://www.codeforboston.org/)

-- March 4, 2025: Project Kickoff
-- March 11, 2025: Overall workplan discussion and sub-team breakouts around data, tech stack, and product design
-- March 18, 2025: Decided on express for a backend, react with vite for a frontend.

 ### Run the React client: